brunomaga/brunomaga.github.io/_posts/2023-08-18-GPTlite-data-parallelism.md

 In this post we explored only the dimension of data parallelism.
 If you'd like to know more about DeepSpeed, check the [DeepSpeed API documentation](https://deepspeed.readthedocs.io/en/latest), the [training features page](https://www.deepspeed.ai/training/#features), the [tutorials page](https://www.deepspeed.ai/tutorials/), the [HuggingFace page for DeepSpeed](https://huggingface.co/docs/accelerate/usage_guides/deepspeed), and the examples at [DeepSpeedExamples](https://github.com/microsoft/DeepSpeedExamples/).

 There are a lot of results and food for thought here, so I will update this post as I find new insights.
-Meanwhile, if you want to try this on your own, see the [GPT-lite-distributed repo](https://github.com/brunomaga/brunomaga.github.io/tree/master/assets/GPT-lite-distributed).
+Meanwhile, if you want to try this on your own, see the [GPTlite-distributed repo](https://github.com/brunomaga/brunomaga.github.io/tree/master/assets/GPTlite-distributed).